Dr. Elizabeth Edginton, PGDip, MACP, PhD

 - I have led National Institute of Health Research funded research on children aged 5-11 with treatment resistant behaviour problems for the Department of Health, and have an MSc in Applied Health Research.

-- Prior to training as a Child Psychotherapist, I was a university lecturer working in Departments of English Language, English Literature, and Cultural Studies, so I have a range of academic qualifications (BA (Hons.), MLitt and PhD) in this field.
+- Prior to training as a Child and Adolescent Psychotherapist, I was a university lecturer working in Departments of English Language, English Literature, and Cultural Studies, so I have a range of academic qualifications (BA (Hons.), MLitt and PhD) in this field.
 I’m also a qualified teacher and university teacher (PGCE, PGCE HE).

 Association of Child Psychotherapists